David Cameron has pulled the wool over the media's eyes with his housing benefit cap. The real danger comes from the rest of the £2bn package.

 In July, the National Housing Federation carried out a related study which looked in detail at the 10% cut to housing benefit for the long-term unemployed.
 They found that, “Brutal cuts in housing benefit … will put more than 200,000 people across Britain at risk of homelessness”.
 Understanding the problems with the entire package, rather than being blinded by Cameron’s rhetoric, is critical to understanding this debate.

 That said, the problems with the Coalition’s approach do not mean that there is no case for reform.
 Some of the Government’s measures should be supported.
 A cap on housing benefit itself is a good principle to bring in for future housing benefit recipients.
 Similarly, increasing the age limit for the shared room rate from 25 to 35 (saving £215m) is a sensible measure and, so long as it’s only a temporary austerity measure, the switch to CPI indexation from 2013-14, which saves £390m, is a reasonable way to reduce the deficit.
 There is also a case for trying to improve the allocation of properties to family size.
 Finding a solution to the problem of elderly couples remaining in properties fit for a full-sized family is important.
 But the Coalition’s arbitrary approach is too much stick and not enough carrot.

 But these are sticking plasters to the wider problem of housing shortages in the UK.
 Over 30 years, public subsidy has moved from bricks and mortar to individuals and, although not an easy task, it is reversing this trend that should be the focus of progressive energy in the years to come.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.